Indigenous Radical Resurgence and Elemental Cartographies

 As we bear witness to the wastelanding of the earth by late liberal settler capital, now taking the form of melting glaciers, rising seas, acidification of the ocean, extended droughts, pulse flood events, the extinction of species, Indigenous peoples have been working to green the earth once more.
 Indigenous land-based governance is an arrangement of life premised on the laws of the elements, which supercede the profit-driven motives of the laws of humans.
 Rather than seeing climate change as apocalyptic, we can see that climate change is leading to the demise of capitalist economies of scarcity, making way for Indigenous economies of abundance.

 As Anishnaabe writer Leanne Betasamosake Simpson explains, Indigenous radical resurgence is based on reciprocal relationships between humans and the more-than-human worlds.
-We will begin the course by reading Simpson’s beautiful book, As We Have Always Done, which documents a conversation where Simpson convinced Naomi Klein that it was not enough to critique extractivism:the larger problem is capitalism, leading Klein to retitle her book This Changes Everything: Capitalism vs. The Climate.
-We will read the work of a range of Indigenous writers, artists and scholars, including Potawatomi writer Robin Wall Kimmerer’s personal essays in Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teaching of Plants (2015), Australian aboriginal writer Alexis Wrights’ novel The Swan Book (2018), Diane Wilson’s The Seedkeeper (2021), and Solomon Enos’ artwork.
+We will begin the course by reading Simpson’s beautiful book, As We Have Always Done: Indigenous Freedom through Radical Resistance (2020), which documents a conversation where Simpson convinced Naomi Klein that it was not enough to critique extractivism: the larger problem is capitalism, leading Klein to retitle her book This Changes Everything: Capitalism vs. The Climate.
+We will read the work of a range of Indigenous writers, artists and scholars, including Potawatomi writer Robin Wall Kimmerer’s personal essays in Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teaching of Plants (2015), Australian aboriginal writer Alexis Wrights’ novel The Swan Book (2018),and the controversy over Rebecca Roanhorse (Ohkay Owingeh)’s novel, Trail of Lightning (The Sixth World), all in the context of Indigenous scholars who show us how to envision Indigenous resurgence, arctic imaginaries, speculative futures, and decolonial love.

+We will then focus on two places where Kanaka Maoli are regreening the earth.
 Kahoʻolawe can be seen as a microcosm of the military and corporate Anthropogenic impacts upon the earth.
-We will look to literary representations of the element of the wind and how mapping the winds is critical to the work of Kanaka Maoli who are regreening the island of Kaho’olawe, which had been used as a military target for fifty years.
+We will explore the element of the wind and the ways that mapping the winds is critical to the work of planting and bringing the rains back to the island of Kaho’olawe, which had been used as a military target for fifty years.
 We will look to the mele that map the 300 winds of Kahoʻolawe and moʻolelo serialized in Hawaiian language newspapers, including Moses Kuaea Nakuina’s 1902 account, The Wind Gourd of Laʻamaomao.
+We will end the class by considering the 2023 anthropogenic fires in Lahaina, Maui, focusing on the Kanaka Maoli storytelling on planning and action to rebuild Lahaina.

-3) Robin Wall Kimmerer, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teaching of Plants (2015)
+2) Robin Wall Kimmerer (Potawatomi), Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teaching of Plants (2015)

-6) Moses Manu, He Moolelo Kaao o Keaomelemele / The Legend of Keaomelemele (1906)
+6) Moses Manu (Kanaka Maoli), He Moolelo Kaao o Keaomelemele / The Legend of Keaomelemele (1906)

-8) Moses Nakuina, The Wind Gourd of La’amaomao
+7) Moses Nakuina (Kanaka Maoli), The Wind Gourd of La’amaomao

-Students will conduct independent research and will be assigning their research findings as course readings for the last third of the course.
+Students will conduct independent research and will be assigning their research findings as course readings for the last weeks of the course.

 Course Requirements